oSoc20/rml-workbench-back-end/README.md

 ## Installation

-Once downloaded on your machine, you will need to install the npm packages
+Once downloaded on your machine/server, you will need to install the npm packages

 ```bash
 npm install